Pre-school wheeze – Emergency management in children

 Differential diagnosis

-Wheeze is due to narrowing of intrathoracic airways and expiratory flow, irrespective of the underlying mechanism.
-Less commonly, there are alternative reasons for a child to wheeze.
-Consider further investigation if assessment (history and examination) identifies as any unusual features which may allude to the differential diagnoses outlined in the following table.
+Wheeze is due to narrowing of intrathoracic airways and expiratory flow, irrespective of the underlying cause.
+Consider further investigation if assessment (history and examination) identifies any unusual features which suggest a non-viral cause.

 Less common causes of wheeze in children